Raechelle Banno

 Raechelle Jasmine Banno (born 28 April 1993) is an Australian actress, dancer, writer, and model.
 Banno began acting and modelling when she was nine years old.
 After appearing in various television commercials and short films, Banno played Olivia Fraser Richards in the Australian soap opera Home and Away from 2015 until 2018.
 Banno played Atria Nine in the first season of sci-fi action series Pandora (2019).
-She will portray Ruby Landry in four television films adapted from V. C. Andrews' Landry novels in 2021.
+She portrayed Ruby Landry in four television films adapted from V. C. Andrews' Landry novels in 2021.

 Early life

 Raechelle Banno was born in Sydney, New South Wales, Australia in 1993.
 She is one of three children born to Joanne Banno; her elder sister Stephanie Banno works in public relations and communications, and her identical twin sister Karina Banno is an actress.
 During her primary education, she attended Fairfield West Public School, and Fairvale High School from which she graduated in 2010.